cardinity/cardinity-magento/README.md

 ## How to install
 Merge contents of this in your Magento web root folder, Cardinity folder should be at app/code/community/Cardinity

+Run composer install in /app/code/community/Cardinity/Payments/ to generate the vendor files

 ## Downloads
 [https://github.com/cardinity/cardinity-magento/releases](https://github.com/cardinity/cardinity-magento/releases)